The South32 Hermosa Fund supports nonprofit organizations based in Santa Cruz County.

 - Can clearly describe plans to sustain the organization and/or program beyond the grant period.

-• Site visits will be scheduled as needed with agencies.
+- Site visits will be scheduled with organizations as needed.

-• All grantees will be required to submit a final report at the end of the grant cycle or project completion.
+- All grant recipients will be required to submit a final report at the end of the grant cycle or project completion.

 The Community Foundation for Southern Arizona has moved to a new grant portal.
 To apply, all applicants must create a new account on the portal by clicking here.